This information will help you manage your diarrhea.

 Foods and Liquids to Avoid

 Fiber is the part of your food that does not get digested by your body.
 It forms the bulk that makes your stool (feces).
-Do not eat high-fiber foods while you have diarrhea.
-These foods include
+Do not eat high-fiber foods while you have diarrhea, including:

 - Whole-grain breads and cereals